Sign In

 Website and Portfolio

 The other portfolio should be a hard copy of all your work in an artist's case.
 Here you can add more detail on how you came to produce the work and what your methods were.
 Take your portfolio with you when you have an interview or if you have found a member of the department who is willing to sit down with you to offer advice.
-If you decide to go down the road of contacting designers directly, you may find they can’t offer you a job, but if you make a great impression they will keep you in mind for the next one.
+If you decide to go down the road of contacting designers directly you may find they can’t offer you a job, but they may be able to offer work experience, if that is the case remember to take your portfolio along.

 Collaborations